groundhoggwp/groundhogg/README.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.groundhogg.io/pricing/).

 == Changelog ==

+= 2.7.4.1 (2022-09-18) =
+* ADDED Presto Player integration download ID for supporting remote download and install
+* FIXED From address dropdown not showing Contact Owner as selection after page refresh

 = 2.7.4 (2022-09-14) =
 * ADDED Setting to explicitly select 1 or more benchmarks to track as a conversion.